zenobio93/seat-docs/docs/admin_guides/squads.md

 Squad moderators can also see Squad candidates, the time when they applied and each application form.
 From there, they can approve an application or reject it.

-When an application is approved, the user who sent it is automatically becoming a member of the Squad.
+When an application is approved, the user who sent it is becomes a member of the Squad.
 If an application is denied, the application is removed and user can submit a new application.

 Only administrator users can add or remove moderators to/from a Squad.